rcl-ssl/docs/httpautorenew/iis.md

 - **Note : when setting any folder path , use forward slashes(``/``) in the path name, eg. ``C:/ssl``.
 Failure to do this will result in inability to run the windows service.**

+- Create the folder on your hosting machine at the path you specified to save the certificates.

 - Ensure the folder has read/write permissions so that the certificates can be saved to it.

 - Configure the site bindings for each website that you want to bind a SSL/TLS certificate.
 You can have a single or multiple bindings.